-Tables are an effective way to show how probabilities vary over the categories of a few regressors.
+Tables are an effective way to show how probabilities vary over categories of a few regressors.
 Suppose that we are interested in whether racial differences in diabetes vary by gender and obesity, with a focus on the adverse effects of obesity.
 One way to approach this is to compute the probability of diabetes conditional on all combinations of race, gender, and obesity, holding other variables at their means.
-These probabilities are presented in columns 1 through 4 of table 4, where the last row shows racial differences in these probabilities (see equation 12):
+These probabilities are presented in rows 1 and 2 of columns 1 through 4 in table 4.
+The last row shows racial differences in the probabilities of diabetes (see equation 14):